 Sample Driving Policy

 As an employer, you are wondering what elements should be included in a safe driving policy for employees.
 We have created a Sample Driving Policy you can copy and use on your own company letterhead.

-The document addresses concerns over aggressive driving, distracted driving, impaired driving and seat belt usage.
+The document addresses concern over aggressive driving, distracted driving, impaired driving and seat belt use.
 At the end, there is a place for employee acknowledgement of company policy, signature required.